jax-ml/jax/README.md

 ```

 The Python version must match your Python interpreter.
 There are prebuilt wheels
-for Python 2.7, 3.5, 3.6, and 3.7; for anything else, you must build from
+for Python 3.5, 3.6, 3.7, and 3.8; for anything else, you must build from
 source.
+Jax requires Python 3.5 or above.
+Jax does not support Python 2 any
+more.

 Please let us know on [the issue tracker](https://github.com/google/jax/issues)
 if you run into any errors or problems with the prebuilt wheels.